St. Elizabeth's, Dundonald: History

 St. Elizabeth's Church Graveyard was the first graveyard in Dundonald.
 Due to its small size and increasing population in Belfast, the larger Dundonald Cemetery opened in 1905.

-It features the Cleland Mausoleum, a large memorial to Samuel Cleland in 1842.
+The Churchyard features the Cleland Mausoleum, a large memorial to Samuel Cleland in 1842.
+It is the tallest such tomb in Northern Ireland.
+It was built using blue granite with columns and canopy.
 It was erected by his wife at a cost of £2000.
+Samuel Cleland was a landlord of the Stormont Estate, and was killed while giving directions to workmen, when a wall suddenly collapsed on him.
+He was killed instantly by the falling masonry.

-It was built at such a height so it could be seen from the Cleland family home, Stormont Castle.
+This event is often noted by local historians because it occurred at a time when he was at the peak of his wealth and was actively "improving" the estate that would eventually become the seat of Northern Ireland's government.
+The mausoleum was built at such a height so it could be seen from the Cleland family home, Stormont Castle.

 In the early 20th-century, Agnes Romily White's Father was the rector of the church.

 In 2014, the modern building went under construction, which seen a new car park and front exterior.

-Queen's University Belfast - School of Geography, Archaeology and Paleoecology had completed excavations and examinations on the old church and graveyard, lasting 8 weeks.
-This The work was carried out by the Centre for Archaeological Fieldwork, and was funded by the Northern Ireland Environment Agency.
+Queen's University Belfast - School of Geography, Archaeology and Paleoecology completed excavations and examinations on the old church and graveyard, lasting 8 weeks.
+The work was carried out by the Centre for Archaeological Fieldwork, and was funded by the Northern Ireland Environment Agency.

-From the study, in which Queen's still monitor the Church and Graveyard, had found that it had been originally built as early as the 14th century, and was likely perished during the Bruce invasion, were the motte and bailey (now known as the moat hill) was destroyed.
+From the study, in which Queen's still monitor the Church and Graveyard, found that it had been originally built as early as the 14th century, and was likely perished during the Bruce invasion, were the motte and bailey (now known as the moat hill) was destroyed.
 Following this, no records exist until the 17th century.